geoscixyz/em/content/maxwell3_fdem/MT/MT_N_layered_Earth.rst

 Magnetotelluric is a widely used method, especially for imaging geothermal.
 Its ability to image deep structure, up to several kilometers depth, is unique in EM geophysics.
 It is a passive method that use plane waves generated mostly in the Earth's Atmosphere.
 High frequency waves are mainly produced by lightning strikes all around the globe, traveling through the Earth's Ionosphere that acts as a waveguide.
 Low frequency waves are produced through the interaction of the Earth's Ionosphere with solar wind and Earth's magnetic field.

 In Magnetotelluric problems, the key diagnostic physical property is :ref:`electrical conductivity<electrical_conductivity_index>` :math:`\sigma`.
 In most cases we expect the contrasts of the others physical properties (magnetic permeability, dielectric permittivity) to be negligible compared to the electrical conductivity contrasts.
-As a result, at sufficiently low frequencies ( ~:math:`<10^5 Hz`), the impact of the other physical properties  contrasts on the EM response is expected to be negligible.
+As a result, at sufficiently low frequencies ( :math:`\prec 10^5 Hz` ), the impact of the other physical properties  contrasts on the EM response is expected to be negligible.